 Next to financially supporting the best solution, PBNF offers its expertise and network in conservation of nature.

 Ocean Protocol will in March 2019 launch their mainnet.
 Ocean will help teams build on their protocol for this challenge.

-What does the partner offer.
-The winning solution/team will fly out to the rainforest in Borneo to together with Masarang work on their solution.
+What does the partner have to offer.
+The winning solution/team will fly out to the rainforest in Borneo together with Masarang to work on their solution.

-What do consortium partners offer.
-DutchChain will accelerate the winning solution by guiding and connecting the team to their 40+ partners and 6.000+ Odyssey ecosystem.
+What do consortium partners have to offer.
+DutchChain will accelerate the winning solution by guiding and connecting the team with their 40+ partners and 6,000+ Odyssey ecosystem.

-Ocean will, if a team successfully builds something amazing on their protocol, invest in the team with tokens and/or expertise.
+Ocean will, if a team successfully builds something amazing on their protocol, invest tokens and/or expertise in the team.

 Abe Scholte, Tokenization Lead @DutchChain

 Any questions?
-Please approach Abe and the entire Track through the community Scaling Ecosystems-group:
+Please contact Abe and the entire Track through the community Scaling Ecosystems-group: